UniversalDependencies/docs/_en/dep/acl-relcl.md

 See [PronType=Rel]().
 The relativizer can be understood as an anaphor whose antecedent is the head of the relative clause.

 Basic UD analyzes the relativizer, if present, as filling a role in the RC such as subject, object, or oblique (if nominal) or [mark]() (if an adverb).
+This is shown in the example on the left.

 In the Enhanced Dependencies layer, the relativizer instead attaches to its antecedent via the `ref` relation (as the antecedent is directly connected to a role in the RC).
+This is shown in the example on the right.

 ~~~ sdparse
 I saw the book which you bought
 acl:relcl(book, bought)
 obj(bought, which)
 ~~~

 (A relative clause with no relativizer, like (1), is called a **reduced relative clause**.
 One with a relativizer, like (2), is called a **nonreduced relative clause**.)